UPDATED: APRIL 27, 2023 | 1 MIN READ

 Is it safe to talk on your cell phone while driving?

-No, it’s not safe to talk on your cell phone while driving.
+No, talking on your cell phone while driving is unsafe.
 For commercial drivers, text messaging increases the rate of crashes and near-crashes by 23 times.
 Unfortunately, among people who recognize that cellphone use while driving is unsafe, 36% of them admit to using their phone while driving in the previous month.

-You may think that driving while talking on the phone using BlueTooth is safer.
-However, the National Safety Council says that being on your phone while driving forces your brain to do two things at once, resulting in distracted driving.
+You may think using BlueTooth to drive while talking on the phone is safer.
+However, the National Safety Council says that being on your phone while driving forces your brain to do two things simultaneously, resulting in distracted driving.

 Distracted driving prevention